-You’ll find us in one of Portland’s quiet residential neighborhoods.
-Lush grounds and beautiful landscaping help to create a retreat-like atmosphere.
+We are located in a quiet residential neighborhood in Portland, OR.
+Lush grounds and beautiful landscaping help to create a retreat-like atmosphere for our residents.
 Residents, families and visitors enjoy our several garden areas for relaxing including raised beds for planting and vegetable gardens for the community.

 Residents can look forward to a variety of healthy and delicious meal options.
 We feature several options for breakfast, lunch, and dinner, as well as soup, salad, and sandwiches to provide residents with a wider selection of meal options.
 We seek to create healthy menus that accommodate each resident’s particular dietary needs and preferences.